TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 13/1 Chronicles 13.9.md

 ---

-And when they came unto the threshing-floor of Chidon, Uzza put forth his hand to hold the ark; for the oxen stumbled.
+When they came to the threshing floor of Chidon, Uzza put forth his hand to hold the ark; for the oxen stumbled.